narenschandran/TinyHLAnet/README.md

 bash run-data/setup.sh
 chmod +x tinyhlanet-scan
 ```
 Now we're good to go!

+### In case you're using Windows
+The outputs from this toolkit are typically produced in `.gz` format to ensure that minimal space is used on the user's machine.
+In case you do not have any software to extract these files, you can use the 7zip program from: https://www.7-zip.org/.

 ## Quick start guide
 The TinyHLAnet toolkit comes with three use interfaces.
 This section will showcase quick examples for all three.